benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 ---

 Co-organiser Kimberly explains how Women's March on London attracted over 100,000 to their first ever event - and their plans to continue to make a positive impact in the political landscape.
+[Get new interviews in your inbox by subscribing here](http://eepurl.com/cA_Psf).

 #### Tell us about yourself & what cause you're working on.